connectedbydata/connectedbydata.org/_events/2025-06-30-participation-ai.md

 category: speaking
 project:
     - Giving communities a powerful say in public sector data and AI projects
+    - Principles for Public Participation in AI Procurement
 topics:
   - Public sector
   - People and Participation